bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 ### 4. Public Transit Fare Adjustment

 #### 4.1.
 Description
 The last input that you will be able to modify is the **bus fare**, i.e. the cost to a passenger of traveling by bus.
 Each time they board a bus, passengers pay one flat fare, which can differ base on the **passenger's age**.

 Currently, the Sioux Faux bus fare policy works as follow:
 * Children 5 yrs. and under: FREE
 * Children 6 to 10 yrs. : 75 centime
 * Children 10 to 18 yrs and Adults 65 yrs. and under: $1,50
 * Persons over 65 yrs: 75 centime

-For each new bus fare that you want to introduce, you need to specify the amount of the new fare (`amount`), to which bus route it will apply (`routeID`), which bus company operated this bus route (`agendyID`) and which age range will be concerned by the fare (`age`).
+For each new bus fare that you want to introduce in the `Ptfares.csv` file, you need to specify the amount of the new fare (`amount`), to which bus route it will apply (`routeID`), which bus company operated this bus route (`agendyID`) and which age range will be concerned by the fare (`age`).

 #### 4.2.
 Technical Details